 Gareth, 20 June 2134 C.E.

-I am Gareth, son of Barbara, brother of Owen, David, and Vicky, of the family Thomas.
+I am Gordon, son of Brenda, brother of Kieran, Alec, and Siobhan, of the family McTavish.
 If you are not an historian you don’t know me.
 But no matter, because this historical note will interest you, or not, according to the appeal of its subject, Micka, most Venerable, May She be Exalted.

 Actually, Micka would have hated this title, now the only one we know her by, but happily not imposed until years after her death.
 There is small knowledge of Micka’s early years, mainly through the monographs concerning her mother (‘Thankless Bitch’) and her father (‘Erik Be Damned’).
 These are fairly accessible to the general public, taught as they are in every primary school and generally available in school libraries.
 This, then, is the first publication of the third monograph.